xandramax/Volume1/README.md

 Both modules feature intelligent routing which automatically assigns an operator to the *Carrier* output if that operator is not routed to any other operators.

 Both modules also feature a display for graph visualization.
-The display contains 1980 hardcoded algorithms which correspond to a set typical for FM synthesizers: it is able to display any algorithm which contains at least one natural carrier.
+The display contains 1980 hardcoded algorithms which correspond to a set typical for FM synthesizers: it is able to display any algorithm which contains at least one natural carrier (i.e. a carrier which is not also a modulator).
 This display tracks the module's state continuously, even while morphing.

-When being used for FM synthesis, pairing with oscillators (operators) capable of linear FM is recommended.
+When being used for FM synthesis, it is recommended to pair with oscillators (operators) capable of phase modulation or linear FM.
 For example:
 * Bogaudio [FM-OP](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp)
 * Fundamental [WT-VCO](https://library.vcvrack.com/Fundamental/VCO2)
 * KauntenjaDSP [Mini Boss](https://library.vcvrack.com/KautenjaDSP-PotatoChips/MiniBoss)